akspa0/showTools/mixing/preFapMix/memory-bank/activeContext.md

   - Add robust logging and error handling.
 - The output structure will be flat, user-facing, and future-proof, with all calls in the root and supporting folders for transcripts, soundbites, and metadata.
 - This will be implemented in a new session.

+## Top Priority: CLAP Segmentation
+- Implement robust, configurable CLAP-based segmentation for all input audio (not just phone calls).
+- After CLAP annotation, parse events to split audio into logical segments.
+- Each segment is processed as a virtual call through the full pipeline.
+- Update workflow executor, config, and documentation to support this as a core feature.
+- This will enable the pipeline to handle arbitrary audio (podcasts, radio, meetings, etc.) as well as call data.